History of Vancouver: Great Depression

-BC was perhaps the hardest Canadian province hit by the depression.
+British Columbia was perhaps the Canadian province hit hardest by the Great Depression.
 Although Vancouver managed to stave off bankruptcy, other cities in the Lower Mainland were not so lucky, such as North Vancouver and Burnaby.
 Vancouver also happened to be the target destination for thousands of transients – unemployed young men – who travelled across Canada looking for work, often by hopping on boxcars.
-This was the end of the line and had for years been a "Mecca of the Unemployed" because, as some cynically joked, it was the only city in Canada where you could starve to death before freezing to death.
-"Hobo jungles" sprouted up in the earliest days of the depression, where men built makeshift shanty towns out of whatever they could find (or steal).
+This was the end of the line and had for years been a "mecca of the unemployed" because, as some cynically joked, it was the only city in Canada where you could starve to death before freezing to death.
+"Hobo jungles" sprouted up in the earliest days of the depression, where men built makeshift shanty towns out of whatever they could find or steal.
 The largest of these was shut down allegedly for being unsanitary.

 Plainclothes RCMP officers attack Relief Camp Workers' Union protesters in 1938.
 Several protests over unemployment occurred in the city during the Great Depression.

-Vancouver was also the launching pad for the Communist-led unemployed protests that frequented the city throughout the decade, culminating in the relief camp strike and the On-to-Ottawa Trek in 1935.
+Vancouver was also the launching pad for the Communist Party of Canada–led unemployed protests that frequented the city throughout the decade, culminating in the relief camp strike and the On-to-Ottawa Trek in 1935.
 Communist agitators and their supporters also led strikes in other industries, most notably the 1935 waterfront strike, and organized a large proportion of the Mackenzie–Papineau Battalion from Vancouver to fight fascism in the Spanish Civil War as Canada's (unofficial) contribution to the International Brigades.